Data Centers in Stuttgart

 Stuttgart offers a business environment focused on technical innovation and long-term stability.

-- Regional Market Reach: This location serves as the digital gateway for the state of Baden-Württemberg, reaching a population of over 11 million people with high purchasing power.
+Regional Market Reach: This location serves as the digital gateway for the state of Baden-Württemberg, reaching a population of over 11 million people with high purchasing power as of January 2026.

 Natural Disaster Risk

-Stuttgart is a low-risk environment for physical infrastructure.
-The overall score is Low (2.6) as of December 2025.
+Stuttgart is a low-risk environment for physical infrastructure, making it an ideal choice for secondary or disaster recovery sites.
+The overall score is Low (2.6) as of January 2026.

 - River Flood: 7.8.
-This is the primary natural concern for specific low-lying areas, though modern facilities utilize elevated infrastructure to manage this risk.
+This is the primary natural concern for specific low-lying areas, though modern facilities utilize elevated infrastructure to manage this risk as of January 2026.

 - Earthquake: 3.7.
-Seismic activity is present but generally minor, requiring standard building code compliance.
+Seismic activity is present but generally minor, requiring standard building code compliance as of January 2026.

 - Epidemic: 2.1.
-In line with regional European averages for public health management.
+In line with regional European averages for public health management as of January 2026.

 - Drought: 1.3.
-A minor factor with negligible impact on modern, closed-loop cooling systems.
+A minor factor with negligible impact on modern, closed-loop cooling systems as of January 2026.